scalatron/scalatron/Scalatron/doc/markdown/Scalatron APIs.md

 ### Update Source Files

 Updates the source code files in the user's workspace on the server.
-Optionally creates a backup version of the source files currently in the workspace before overwriting them with the uploaded source files.
+Before overwriting the currently present files with the uploaded source files, creates a backup version if the currently active source files are different from the latest version (using the given version label).

 * URL:              /api/users/{user}/sources
 * Method:           PUT